Msuren48106/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### Name: M.suren.
 ### Register number:23005055
-## Experiment 05 Implementation of flipflops using verilog
+# Experiment-05 -Implementation of flipflops using verilog
-### AIM:
-To implement all the flipflops using verilog and validating their functionality using their functional tables
+### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
 ### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
 ### SOFTWARE REQUIRED:   Quartus prime
 ### THEORY